 Vitamin B12 is a water-soluble nutrient that’s required for many crucial processes in your body.

-The ideal dose of vitamin B12 varies based on your gender, age, and reasons for taking it.
+The ideal dose of vitamin B12 varies based on your sex, age, and reasons for taking it.

 This article examines the evidence behind the recommended dosages for B12 for different people and uses.

 Vitamin B12 is an essential nutrient that plays a critical role in several of your body’s processes.